Internectio/Locuscraft/README.md

 They are different from posts in that they contribute to other users of Locuscraft, rather than to the entertainment or knowledge of the individual.
 You could call this the "build" part of the Locuscraft motto.
 To compensate users for completing tasks and doing their part, community points are awarded to the user.

+Community tasks will vary based on the entry they are associated with, but examples include:

+* Complete surveys
+* Categorize websites by linking them to entries
+* Add descriptions to entries
+* Answer user questions
+* Be active in forums
+* Help create buying guides, how-to guides, or learning guides (or linking guides)
+* Participate in opinion polls
+* Review answers

+We want people to express their opinion as much as possible too.
+That includes hearing what people like and dislike.
+We could have people make lists of their favorite things, or of their least favorite things, and combine them to see what the average global consensus is on something.

+You might ask, how can we know if a user is being honest on community tasks and not just farming for points or trolling?
+There are a few measures we can take to validate answers:

+* Spellcheck to make sure real words were used
-Community tasks will vary based on the entry they are associated with, but examples include surveys, linking web addresses to entries, adding descriptions to entries, answering user questions (to the best of their ability), being active in forums, etc. You might ask, how can we know if a user is being honest on community tasks and not just farming for points or trolling?
-We can ensure points are only awarded to honest users by having other users in the community check their answers (user moderation powers).
-This, itself, will be another community task, to check users and ensure that they gave an actual response, or linked an actual website, or wrote an actual description.
+* Having other users in the community check their answers.
+This, itself, could be another community task, to check users and validate that they gave an actual response, or linked an actual website, or wrote an actual description.
+* There could just be a system of ratings whereby good contributions are visible and poor contributions are buried.

 Community tasks will be sorted by importance or urgency by default. *There will likely be other ways to sort them, but I haven't figured this out yet.*